Hastycodea/100-days-of-code/README.md

 This Java program reads student details from a CSV file, stores them in a list, and prints the sorted details.
 The Json package involves reading information from a json file, and adding the information to a hashmap with id as the key.
 ### Day 38
 This project contains Java programs focused on handling various exceptions during runtime, specifically `ArithmeticException`, `FileNotFoundException` and `NumberFormatException`.
+### Day 39
+The Day39 package contains a Java application that demonstrates various functional programming concepts using streams and lambda expressions.
+The application performs several operations, including filtering strings, calculating squares of numbers, finding prime numbers, and filtering student records based on grades read from a CSV file.